 This was always one of my favorite dinners growing up.
 It was usually a birthday or special occasion dinner and everyone loved it.

 As the years went on, I became the chief lasagna maker, a role I was happy to take.
 I always loved helping in the kitchen.
 Now I make a variety of lasagnas, but there is always a special place in my heart for this one.

 My husband, who thinks his mom’s lasagna is pretty much the only one that deserves to go by the name of lasagna, was even a fan!

 What are you waiting for?
 Give it a try already!

-1 lb lasagna noodles, cooked to al dente and drained
+- 1 pound lasagna noodles, cooked to al dente and drained

-- Start with a thin layer of sauce on the bottom of the dish.
+- Start by spreading 1/2 of a jar of sauce on the bottom of the dish.

 - Place a layer of pasta over the sauce.
 Overlap the noodles to keep distinct layers.

-- Next, layer more sauce, half the meat and half the mozzarella.
+- Next, layer 1/2 of a jar of sauce, half the meat and 1 cup of mozzarella.